What The Colors Mean

 In order for us to move a Lagoon into “Green”, the Board and City have determined that the Lagoon in question needs to provide 2 test results in a row that fall below the 400 MPN/100ml threshold.

-If unsure of lagoon area definitions, please refer the About AWLHOA page for lagoon maps.
+If unsure of lagoon area definitions, please refer to the homepage for lagoon maps.

 Swim At Your Own Risk